 In the past, during summer months, the Youth Group for K-12th grades would usually meet on Wednesday nights with games, Bible quizzing, and refreshments.
 There have also been different sessions of the Centershot archery program for young people and various outreaches (including Black Creek Family Daze, Fall Outreach to trick or treaters, prayer walking, etc.) to the community.

 Pastor Bernard retired in the end of February, 2017, and Levi Rocke came on as the Interim Pastor on March 1st.
 Levi was elected as the regular pastor in August of 2017 and has continued to this day by the grace of God.

-The church continues today to seek to minister to lost and hurting people while growing in wisdom, maturity, and the unity of the brethren by the power of the Holy Spirit and for the glory of God.
+The church continues today to seek to equip believers to minister to lost and hurting people while growing in wisdom, maturity, and the unity of the brethren by the power of the Holy Spirit and for the glory of God.